-In 2017, the Group has an employee turnover rate of 18.2%.
+In 2020, the Group has an employee turnover rate of 37.9%.
+This was an decrease from 2019.
+This decrease was mainly due to workers being locked down with no flights to or from their countries.
 We will continue to listen to our employees and seek to identify ways to improve their working environment and ensure that their needs are met.